neuphonic/neutts-air/examples/README.md

 ### Streaming Support

-To stream the model output in chunks, try out the `onnx_streaming.py` example.
-For streaming, only the GGUF backends are currently supported.
+To stream the model output in chunks, try out the `basic_streaming_example.py` for streaming with GGUF backends or `vllm_streaming_example.py` for streaming with any backend exposed over an OpenAI-compatible server.

+#### GGUF Streaming Example
 Ensure you have `llama-cpp-python`, `onnxruntime` and `pyaudio` installed to run this example.

 ```bash
 python -m examples.basic_streaming_example \